Your Car Won’t Fix Itself

 How to Handle Check Engine Lights

 If you’ve been driving awhile, chances are you’ve seen the check engine light come on at some point in a vehicle you’ve driven.
 When the car is still running, you don’t hear an egregious noise and you don’t smell anything burning.
 It can be tempting to just keep driving and ignore the light.
 That’s never a good idea.
-This is your engine telling you it needs a check-up so bring it to Jeff’s Auto Repair in Bellevue, Washington.
+This is your engine telling you it needs a check-up so bring it to Jeff’s Auto Repair in Seattle, Washington.
 Our ASE certified technicians will find the issue behind the light and have you driving worry-free once more.

 The check engine light can be triggered by different issues, but there are several common causes: